overlookmotel/sequelize-hierarchy/README.md

 * beforeUpdate hook function assumes that item has not been updated since it was originally retrieved from DB
 * All hooks should be within transactions

+If you discover a bug, please raise an issue on Github. https://github.com/overlookmotel/sequelize-hierarchy/issues